 The Frank Jennings Fellowship was set up to give an opportunity for dedicated and talented individuals to gain experience working for the protection of human rights defenders in an international NGO and at the Office of the UN High Commissioner for Human Rights.
 It is named after Front Line Defenders' former Head of Research who died after a long illness in 2005.
-Frank made a huge contribution to the development of human rights activism in Ireland and candidates who have some experience of human rights work in Ireland will be given priority.
+Frank made a huge contribution to the development of human rights activism in Ireland and candidates who have some experience of human rights work or study in Ireland will be given priority.

 Basic Terms of reference – Front Line Defenders Dublin